 There are two reasons why I have decided to go through with writing on this delicate topic.
 The first is because of the overwhelming response to a little side note that I added in my last post.
 The sheer amount of interest that it generated told me that now is the time to elaborate on how to help the hurting.

-The second reason is specifically targeted towards my Christian readers.
+The second reason is specifically targeted toward my Christian readers.
 I have found a community of other young widows on Instagram.
-It breaks my heart to see how angry they are at Christians and at God because of some of the things well meaning believers have said to them.
+It breaks my heart to see how angry they are at Christians and at God because of some of the things well-meaning believers have said to them.

 I was going to try and cram all that I have to say on the topic into one blog post but it ended up being incredibly long.
 So I have divided this topic into two parts.
 This part will be 5 things not to do or say to someone going through trauma and the next one, which I will post in a couple of days will be 5 things that are actually helpful.